-The Reger arrangement is a very “literal” interpretation of the material.
+The only previously existing piano duet arrangement of the Brandenburg Concertos by Max Reger is a very “literal” interpretation of the material.
 He tried to fit as many notes from the score as possible onto the 4 staves, without regard for thematic continuity, polyphonic clarity, instrumental color/differentiation, 4-hand logistics, or balance.
 There are three main flaws in his approach:

 - The Primo part is too dense and unplayable up tempo while the Secondo part is too sparse so the partnership in music-making is dramatically unequal: boredom at the bottom and frustration on top.

 - There is no clarity of the counterpoint: all the parts of the upper registers are clustered in the Primo, so they can be isolated neither by the ear nor by the eye.

 - Conversely, due to consistent doubling of the cello/bass part in octaves, the sonority is too heavy on the bottom of the keyboard.

 My solutions for the challenges are as follows: